 Time matters in two ways.
-First, in Figure 2, looking at the right half of the plot, holding the horizontal-axis value constant, the colored curves are arranged in sequential order of CAGR with respect to "end year" - as "end year" increases, the curves are lower in the plot.
+First, in Figure 2, looking at the right half of the plot, holding the horizontal-axis value constant, the gray-blue-shaded curves are arranged in sequential order of CAGR with respect to "end year" - as "end year" increases, the curves are lower in the plot.
 This means that, as the end year selected for calculating CAGR is extended into the future (from 2030 to 2040 and 2050, and so forth), CAGR is lower for any given start year.
 Therefore, as the t-year window is widened, CAGR decreases.
 If GiveWell begins to evaluate interventions with t > 40 years, i.e., those with even more durable effects than those of deworming programs, it should consider lowering g accordingly, and vice versa.

-Figure 2: Projected CAGR of real GDP per capita, for SSA and SA.
+Figure 2: Projected CAGR of real GDP per capita, for SSA and SA

+Note.
 Horizontal axis represents "start year" for calculating CAGR.
-Curves represent various "end years"; the black curve is the recommended end year, 2066.
-The dashed vertical lines bound the τ-length period; the dotted vertical line represents the period midpoint.
+Curves represent various "end years"; the yellow curve is the recommended end year, 2066.
+The dashed vertical lines bound the $\tau$ -length period; the solid vertical line represents the period midpoint.

-Second, in Figure 2, the green, orange, turquoise, and black curves slope downward to the right.
-In other words, provided the end point is ~2050 or later,57 as the start year selected for calculating CAGR is extended into the future, CAGR decreases monotonically from the current year.
+Second, in Figure 2, the three bluest curves slope downward to the right.
+In other words, provided the end point is ~2050 or later. as the start year selected for calculating CAGR is extended into the future, CAGR decreases monotonically from the current year.
 Therefore, as time elapses and the t-year window shifts rightward, assuming constant t = 40 years, CAGR will continuously decrease.
-If GiveWell sets its discount rate in 2023 and does not substantially change its current evaluation durations, it should consider recalculating the wealth effect component of its discount rate in τ years.
-(We suggest that GiveWell use the expected g in the middle of each τ -length period, in order to smooth out discrepancies within each period.58)
+If GiveWell sets its discount rate in 2023 and does not substantially change its current evaluation durations, it should consider recalculating the wealth effect component of its discount rate in $\tau$ years.
+(We suggest that GiveWell use the expected g in the middle of each $\tau$ -length period, in order to smooth out discrepancies within each period.)

-Our calculations indicate that τ = 5.2 years is an appropriate period length.59 (Our calculations assume that it makes sense to update g when a 0.1 percentage point change to the discount rate is expected.)
-Adding the half-period length as $\tau/2$ = 2.6 years to the current year, we therefore recommend 2026-2066 as a reference window to determine that g = 3.3% and a wealth effect of 2.0% are the most appropriate values for the first period, 2023-2028.60 Assuming it does not substantially change its evaluation durations, we recommend that GiveWell next recalculate the wealth effect component of its discount rate in 2028.
-Based on current economic projections, we expect GiveWell will lower the discount rate by 0.1 percentage points upon recalculation in 2028.
+Our calculations indicate that $\tau$ = 5.2 years is an appropriate period length.
+(Our calculations assume that it makes sense to update g when a 0.1 percentage point change to the discount rate is expected.)
+Adding the half-period length as $\tau/2 = 2.6$ years to the current year, we therefore recommend 2026-2066 as a reference window to determine that g = 3.3% and a wealth effect of 2.0% are the most appropriate values for the first period, 2023-2028.60 Assuming it does not